TomisinJ/tomisinj/README.md

 - Mathematics, Psychology, Biology and Chemistry

 **GCSEs**
-- 11 A* - A including Mathematics and English, 1 B
+- 11 A* - A including Mathematics and English

 ## Hobbies and Interests
 -